 Unfortunately, because of official procrastination, nuclear is steadily contributing less to the nation’s power supply as its Magnox and AGR stations close on grounds of age.
 Its share of the market is now down to 12.5-15 per cent and falling and, unless nuclear power stations are replaced, will have fallen to about three per cent in little more than 10 years.

-The coalition Government, like its Labour predecessor, is committed to their replacement and some 10 sites, mostly next to existing nuclear plants, have been identified for them.
+The Government, like its recent predecessors, is committed to their replacement and some 10 sites, mostly next to existing nuclear plants, have been identified for them.
 This policy has extensive backing from a large number of professional organisation who are seriously concerned about the adequacy of power supplies over the coming decade as old coal as well as nuclear power stations close and the security of our economic base through an over-reliance on imported gas.

 SONE is dedicated to helping with nuclear’s much needed renaissance in the UK as well as across the world.